RapDoodle/coursera-deep-learning-specialization/README.md

 - Solutions to Quizzes (to be added)

 # Before using
 I highly encourage you to attempt all the quizzes and programming assignments first.
-Only use this repository whenever you get stuck.
+Only use this repository whene you get stuck.